 Can Pregnant Women Eat Red Meat?

 Yes.
 Red meat is an excellent source of protein, iron, and zinc, all of which are essential during pregnancy.
 While eating red meat in pregnancy has several benefits, eating too much can do more harm than good (1).
-If you cannot forgo red meat, it is wise to cut back on portion and frequency.
+If you cannot forgo red meat, it may be wise to cut back on portion and frequency.

 How Much Red Meat Should Pregnant Women Eat?